-Prior criminal history also is considered a static factor.
+Previous research has identified several factors associated with juvenile offender risk (DeLisi et al., 2010a; DeLisi et al., 2010b; Lattimore et al, 2004; Piquero et al., 2001; Trulson et al. 2011).
+Results in this study confirm and diverge from these earlier findings.
+In our study, male and female juvenile offenders were equally likely to experience probation revocations.
+African American juvenile offenders were less likely to experience probation revocation compared to other offenders in the sample; offenders categorized and self-identified as Other were more likely than Caucasian and African American offenders to experience probation revocations.
 Among the criminal history items, number of detentions was the only item that was statistically significant in the model and accounted for a 53% increase in estimated probation revocations.
 This is consistent with other research that indicated juvenile offenders processed in the justice system were more likely to reoffend than offenders who were diverted from the justice system (Petrosino, Turpin-Petrosino, Guckenburg, 2010).
-While number of arrests was not statically significant it is important to note that, as a predictor, it was associated with a 50% increase in estimated probation revocations and could be included as a useful predictor of probation revocations.
+While number of arrests was not statically significant it is important to note that, as a predictor, it was associated with a 50% increase in estimated probation revocations.

-The ACDI-Corrections Version II measures dynamic factors.
 Among the six ACDI-Corrections Version II scales, only the Violence Scale, Adjustment Scale, and Stress Coping Abilities Scale were statistically significant in the model and were predictive of probation revocations.
 High propensity for violence, poor adjustment, and poor coping were predictive of probation revocations.
-Those juvenile offenders, who demonstrated problems and severe risk on these scales, had increased estimates of probation revocations.
-Inclusion of these dynamic factors improved predictive capabilities of the ADCI-Corrections Version II, which has important clinical implications.
-Luong and Wormith (2011) found a 38% reduction in juvenile reconvictions when risk classification was appropriately matched and implemented to meet treatment needs.
-Research also has demonstrated that adherence to the risk principles can impact juvenile disposition outcomes, resource allocation, and juvenile recidivism rates (Vincent et al., 2012).
+Those juvenile offenders, who demonstrated problem and severe risk on these scales, had increased estimates of probation revocations.
+Inclusion of these dynamic factors improved predictive capabilities of the ADCI-Corrections Version II which has important clinical implications.
+Luong and Wormith (2011) found a 38% reduction in juvenile reconvictions when risk classification was appropriately matched, and implemented, to meet treatment needs.
+Research has also demonstrated that adherence to the risk principles can impact juvenile disposition outcomes, resource allocation, and juvenile recidivism rates (Vincent et al., 2012).

-The accuracy results underscore the results of the negative binomial regression, five of the seven scales predicted revocations better than chance, as measured by area under curve (AUC), including violence risk and adjustment risk.
-Alcohol and drug risk performed better than chance at predicting probation revocations, but did not contribute to the overall model.
+The accuracy results underscore the results of the negative binomial regression, five of the seven scales predicted revocations better than chance, including Violence risk and Adjustment risk.
+Alcohol and drug risk performed better than chance at predicting probation revocations, but were did not contribute to the overall model.
 Guardedness, denial, and problem minimization, as measured by the Truthfulness Scale, were not predictive of probation revocations.
 Contrary to the negative binomial model, stress management, as a predictor of revocations, performed poorer than chance.
 This finding may be related to interaction of variables in the model, but is worthy of further exploration.
+Despite poor accuracy results, the information provided by the scales remains relevant with regard to offender decision making, treatment recommendations, and community reintegration planning.